JohannLiebert511/versions/README.md

 for KVM virtualization, by disabling simultaneous multi-threading and creating necessary systemd preset files.

-### Packages groups
+### Package groups

 A set of related packages is grouped into a "metapackage".
-The list of metapackages and the packages that are installed by them is the
+The list of metapackages is the following:
-following:

-- open-power-host-os-all
+* open-power-host-os-all
-  - open-power-host-os-base
-  - open-power-host-os-container
-  - open-power-host-os-ras
-  - open-power-host-os-virt
-  - gcc
-  - golang-github-russross-blackfriday
-  - golang-github-shurcooL-sanitized_anchor_name

-- open-power-host-os-base
+* open-power-host-os-base
-  - open-power-host-os-release
-  - kernel

-- open-power-host-os-container
+* open-power-host-os-container
-  - open-power-host-os-base
-  - docker
-  - docker-swarm
-  - flannel
-  - kubernetes

-- open-power-host-os-ras
+* open-power-host-os-ras
-  - open-power-host-os-base
-  - crash
-  - hwdata
-  - libnl3
-  - librtas
-  - libservicelog
-  - libvpd
-  - lshw
-  - lsvpd
-  - ppc64-diag
-  - servicelog
-  - sos
-  - systemtap

-- open-power-host-os-virt
+* open-power-host-os-virt
-  - open-power-host-os-base
-  - SLOF
-  - libvirt
-  - qemu